 Heart disease in women: Understand symptoms and risk factors

-All women face the threat of heart disease.
-But becoming aware of symptoms and risks unique to women, as well as eating a heart-healthy diet and exercising, can help protect you.By Mayo Clinic Staff
+Knowing the symptoms and risks unique to women, as well as eating a heart-healthy diet and exercising, can help protect you.By Mayo Clinic Staff

 Heart attack symptoms for women